 1. Close apps when you’re no longer using them

-This may be the most important step to take in order to save your data consumption.
+This may be the most important step to take in order to save your data consumption, and it's also one of the easiest.
 Leaving applications open allows your phone to consume data for no reason.

 2. Disable geo-location services

-Any app that uses your location – think Groupon, Facebook messenger or Google Maps – will constantly search for your whereabouts in order to keep its content relevant and up to date.
+Any app that uses your location – think weather apps, Google maps, social media and messaging apps – will constantly search for your whereabouts in order to keep its content relevant and up to date.